Our Least Favorite Part of Delta SkyMiles: The Hub Penalty

 We get that Delta’s frequent flyer program has some major shortcomings, especially the lack of an award chart and the constantly changing prices for award flights.
-But as a Delta flyer based in Minneapolis-St. Paul (MSP), my least favorite part about SkyMiles is a little different.
-I call it The Hub Penalty.
+But as Delta flyers based in Minneapolis-St. Paul (MSP), our least favorite part about SkyMiles is a little different.
+We call it The Hub Penalty.

-If you live in a Delta hub like Minneapolis / St. Paul (MSP), Atlanta (ATL), or Detroit (DTW), you can often expect to shell out a few more SkyMiles on many flights.
+If you live in a Delta hub like Atlanta (ATL), or Detroit (DTW), or Salt Lake City (SLC), you can often expect to shell out a few more SkyMiles on many flights.
+We’ll explain why.

 What is the SkyMiles Hub Penalty?

 With no award chart, Delta award prices act more like cash fares.
 But that’s not all bad.
 One of the biggest benefits is the constant flash sales Delta holds for flights with SkyMiles.
 They’re an excellent way to book flights on the cheap, and it wouldn’t be possible if Delta were tied to an award chart.